hashicorp/terraform/website/source/docs/providers/openstack/r/lb_pool_v1.html.markdown

 * `monitor_ids` - (Optional) A list of IDs of monitors to associate with the pool.

+* `member` - (Optional) An existing node to add to the pool.
+Changing this updates the members of the pool.
+The member object structure is documented below.

+The `member` block supports:

+* `address` - (Required) The IP address of the member.
+Changing this creates a new member.

+* `port` - (Required) An integer representing the port on which the member is hosted.
+Changing this creates a new member.

+* `admin_state_up` - (Optional) The administrative state of the member.
+Acceptable values are 'true' and 'false'.
+Changing this value updates the state of the existing member.

+* `tenant_id` - (Optional) The owner of the member.
+Required if admin wants to create a pool member for another tenant.
+Changing this creates a new member.

 ## Attributes Reference

 The following attributes are exported: